 The faculty and administration are fully committed to the accreditation process.
 Working with the Accreditation Review Committee on Surgical Technology and Surgical Assisting (ARC/STSA) and the Commission on Accreditation of Allied Health Education (CAAHEP), Delta maintains the highest level of accreditation for the Surgical Technology Program.

-Delta's program, started in 1974.
+Delta's Surgical Technology program started in 1974.
 We believe our vast experience over such a long time period is one reason why our students have high pass rates on the Certified Surgical Technology Exam.
 Delta consistently averages higher pass rates than the national average pass rate.

 The surgical technology classroom and labs are part of a $21 million renovation project that was completed in 2013.
 These state-of-the-art facilities are a true representation of what students will see in actual operating rooms.